hamzaiftkhar/Bank-Managemen-System/README.md

-Certainly!
-Here's a README file for your provided code:

----

 # Bank Management System

 A simple bank management system implemented in C++.
 The program provides basic functionalities for creating accounts, depositing and withdrawing funds, checking balances, modifying account details, and more.